-Tips:
+Helpful Tips

-- To mitigate this issue, include as many instances of abuse as possible in the petitioner's declaration.
-If there is another incident that occurs after the declaration is filed, or if there is another incident that the petitioner remembers, try to file a supplemental declaration. - Make sure petitioner reads through this document and is prepared to answer questions about it.
-Petitioner should be able to talk about why presenting new evidence is not harming Respondent in any way, and that the Respondent had plenty of time to prepare for the hearing and to discuss the incidents and patterns of abuse. - Write in the initial declaration the following sentence, or something similar: At the hearing, petitioner will be able to testify to facts that present the generally abusive, controlling and coercive nature of the respondent's behavior; this may include other acts that constitute abuse under the DVPA.
+- To avoid this issue, include as many instances of abuse as possible in the petitioner's declaration.
+If there is another incident that occurs after the declaration is filed, or if there is another incident that the petitioner remembers, try to file a supplemental declaration. - Make sure the petitioner reads through this document and is prepared to answer questions about it.
+The petitioner should be able to talk about why presenting new evidence is not harming the respondent in any way, and that the respondent had plenty of time to prepare for the hearing and to discuss the incidents of abuse. - Write in the initial declaration the following sentence, or something similar: - At the hearing, petitioner will be able to testify to facts that present the generally abusive, controlling and coercive nature of the respondent's behavior; this may include other acts that constitute abuse under the DVPA.

-For questions, contact Eliza Duggan at eduggan@fvaplaw.org or call the office.
+For questions, contact FVAP at info@fvaplaw.org or call (510) 858-7358.

 This project was supported by funding awarded by the United States Department of Justice, Victims of Crime Act, 2015-VA- GX-0058, through the California Governor's Office of Emergency Services; and by Grant Number 2016-WL- AX-0055, awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions and recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
-Last updated 04/12/17.
+Last updated 04/25/24.
 This resource uses California statutes and cases only.
-Copyright Family Violence Appellate Project 2017.
+Copyright Family Violence Appellate Project 2024.

 2 Petitioner:

 3 Address line 1

 4 Address line 2

 5 Phone:

 6 email:

 7

-8
+8 IN THE SUPERIOR COURT OF THE STATE OF CALIFORNIA

-9 IN THE SUPERIOR COURT OF THE STATE OF CALIFORNIA
+9 10 IN THE SUPERIOR COURT OF THE STATE OF CALIFORNIA

-10 11 FOR THE COUNTY OF
+11 FOR THE COUNTY OF

 12

 13

-14 )
+14)

-15 j
+15 16) Petitioner-Plaintiff,

-16 17 Petitioner-Plaintiff, ) ) MEMORANDUM AND POINTS OF
+17) MEMORANDUM AND POINTS OF

-18 v. ) AUTHORITIES IN SUPPORT OF
+18 v.)
+AUTHORITIES IN SUPPORT OF

-19 ) ALLOWING PETITIONER TO
+19 20) ALLOWING PETITIONER TO PRESENT NEW, RELEVANT EVIDENCE

-20 21 ) PRESENT NEW, RELEVANT EVIDENCE ) AT TRIAL
+21) AT TRIAL

-22 )
+22

-23 Respondent-Defendant ) CASE NUMBER:
+23 24 Respondent-Defendant) CASE NUMBER:

-24 25 )
+25

 26

-27

-28 I. Introduction
+27 28 I. Introduction

 29 Petitioner filed a DV-100 request for a temporary restraining order on (date) , which

-30 was granted on (date) and a hearing for a long-term domestic violence restraining order is
+30 was granted on (date) .
+A hearing for a long-term domestic violence restraining order is set

-31 set to be held on (date) .
-On (date), Respondent was served with a copy of the request, the
+31 to be held on (date) .
+If the Respondent was served write: On (date), Respondent was

-32 order, and the notice of hearing. / Petitioner is still attempting to serve the Respondent with a copy
+32 served with a copy of the request, the order, and the notice of hearing.
+If the Respondent was not

+33 served write: Petitioner is still attempting to serve the Respondent with a copy of the request, the

-33 of the request, the order, and the notice of the hearing.
-Petitioner included a declaration written
+34 order, and the notice of the hearing.

-34 under penalty of perjury that outlined all of the relevant instances of abuse that had occurred at the
+35 Petitioner included a declaration written under penalty of perjury that outlined all of the

+36 relevant instances of abuse that had occurred at the time that he/she/they made the request.

-35 time that she/he/they made the request.
-However, Petitioner may have additional evidence to
+37 However, Petitioner may have additional evidence to present at the hearing, in particular if

-36 present at the hearing, in particular if Respondent commits any other acts of abuse or commits any
+38 Respondent commits any other acts of abuse or commits any violations of the temporary restraining

-37 violations of the temporary restraining order (after Respondent is served [if Respondent has not yet been
+39 respondent commute any other were of us use of commute any flow done of the temporary restraining

+40 order (If the Respondent has not been served write: after Respondent is served.
+If the Respondent was served add a period (.) after the word order.).
+Petitioner may also want to include
-38 served ).
-Petitioner may also want to include other prior instances of abuse that he/she/they did not

-39 previously recall, or additional evidence he/she/they may obtain to support her allegations of abuse.
+other prior instances of abuse that he/she/they did not previously recall, or additional evidence he/she/they may obtain to support his/her/their allegations of abuse.